indygreg/PyOxidizer/docs/oxidized_importer.rst

 enabling the finder to use it to service lookups.

 When an ``OxidizedResource`` is registered, its data is copied into the finder instance.
-So changes to the original object are not reflected on the finder.
+So changes to the original ``OxidizedResource`` are not reflected on the finder.
+(This is because ``OxidizedFinder`` maintains an index and it is important for the data behind that index to not change out from under it.)

 Resources are stored in an invisible hash map where they are indexed by the ``name`` attribute.
 When a resource is added, any existing resource